isomerpages/mlaw-corp/news/press-releases/_posts/2016-02-24-New-Credit-Bureau-to-Support-Prudence-in-Borrowing-and-Lending.md

 ---
-layout: post
-title:  New Credit Bureau to Support Prudence in Borrowing and Lending
+title: 'New Credit Bureau to Support Prudence in Borrowing and Lending'
 permalink: /news/press-releases/new-credit-bureau-to-support-prudence-in-borrowing-and-lending
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 24 Feb 2016 Posted in [Press releases](/news/press-releases)